Image: young children talk and listen. Susan Michael Barrett, photo credit.

 I believe there are no greater gifts we give than to listen and talk with genuineness.

 It takes tremendous staying power to listen.
-So I want and need to practice.
+So I want to practice.

 Pema's activity is meant for groups.
-Since I'm attending this workshop online, I will introduce it to my girlfriends later.
 This is how it works:

 - A leader invites participants to pair up.